axiom-crypto/axiom-sdk-core/README.md

 const { keccakQueryResponse, queryHash, query } = await qb.build();
 ```

-Calling `sendQuery` on the Mainnet contract is also the same as before, however the payment value required on Mainnet will be higher, currently at 0.025 ETH.
+Calling `sendQuery` on the Mainnet contract is also the same as before.
+The payment value required on Mainnet is currently 0.01 ETH, but may change in the future.

 ```typescript
 const txResult = await axiomQuery.sendQuery(